divolte/divolte-collector/README.md

     % SELENIUM_DRIVER=chrome CHROME_DRIVER=/usr/local/Cellar/chromedriver/2.27/bin/chromedriver ./gradlew cleanTest test

+### Safari Webdriver ###

+Safari (from version 10) has native Webdriver support.
+To set this up:

+1. Enable the developer menu: _Preferences_|_Advanced_|_Show Develop menu in menu bar_
+2. In the _Develop_ menu, enable _Allow Remote Automation_.
+3. First time only, execute `safaridriver -p 0` from the command-line and authorise the driver to connect to Safari.

+Tests can then be executed:

+    % SELENIUM_DRIVER=safari ./gradlew cleanTest test

 ### PhantomJS ###

 PhantomJS must be installed locally.
 Under OS X this can be installed via